JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 More detail on the two leaseholders who supposedly took up NHHT's P&R street properties  (see response to Cabinet question).

 NHHT social life survey

+Check DPA and ask for viability review of plot 18 - i.e. the viability assessment showing it is viable.

 Are there any reports required by the DPA that we can make a request for - or meetings of yearly scheduled meetings related to the DPA?